 Do your business, then leave.

 Get online, do what ya gotta do, then click off.
 Go back on a few times throughout the day if need be, but then LEAVE.
 An iPhone alarm or kitchen timer is a most wonderful nag.
-Add in an official schedule for the most bang for your buck.

 4. Keep up with email